slehee/PNPT-Prep/docs/linux.md

 The **effective user ID (`euid=0`) is root**, confirming privilege escalation.

 !!!importanat
-    One of the most comon cron jobs Priv Esc technique is the file overweites!
+    One of the most comon cron jobs Priv Esc technique is the file overwrites!

 ## Why Does This Work?
 - **Cron jobs execute scripts as root**.